Our mission has always been to provide high quality water and dependable service at the lowest possible cost.

 - Repairing aging and leaking pipes.

-- Repaying bonds secured to finance new infrastructure and water sources to meet growing demand.
+- Repaying bonds secured to finance new infrastructure and water sources to meet future needs.

 - Meeting strict government regulations to keep water safe and protect the environment.